Empower Your Practice

 A good way to think about it is like choosing between buying a house outright versus renting a serviced flat.

 When you buy, you have total control.
-You can paint the walls any colour you like, but you're also on the hook for everything from a leaky roof to a broken boiler.
+You can paint the walls any colour you like, but you are also on the hook for everything from a leaky roof to a broken boiler.
 Renting, on the other hand, means you pay a predictable monthly fee, and the landlord handles all the maintenance and security.
 You just turn up and get on with living.

 This analogy perfectly sums up the core difference between on-premise and cloud-based systems.
 Neither is inherently better, but one will almost certainly be a better fit for your practice's resources, priorities, and future plans.